OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 Like always in hacking, the anything-goes-rule applies: Simply use whatever brings you closer to your goal most efficiently.
 Every binary is different, and every reverse engineer has their own style.
 Often, the best way to get to the goal is to combine different approaches, such as emulator-based tracing and symbolic execution, to fit the task at hand.
 To get started, pick a good disassembler and/or reverse engineering framework and start using them to get comfortable with their particular features and extension APIs.
 Ultimately, the best way to get better is getting hands-on experience.

--- TODO : Develop on Advanced Techniques --
+-- TODO [Develop on Advanced Techniques] --

 #### Dynamic Binary Instrumentation